-The Directive provides eight key data protection principles:
+The GDPR provides six key data protection principles:

-- Data should be obtained only for specified and lawful purposes.
+- Purpose limitation: Data should be obtained only for specified, explicit and legitimate purposes.

-- Data should be accurate and, where necessary, kept up to date.
+- Accuracy: Data should be accurate and, where necessary, kept up to date.

-- Data should not be kept longer than is necessary for the purposes for which it is processed.
+- Storage limitation: Data should not be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which it is processed.

-- Appropriate technical and organisational measures should be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.
+- Integrity and confidentiality: Appropriate security measures should be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.